mbzuai-nlp/SPECS/README.md

 # Define text descriptions
 texts = [
-    "A British Shorthair cat with plush, bluish-gray fur is lounging on a deep green velvet sofa.
-The cat is partially tucked under a multi-colored woven jumper.", "A British Shorthair cat with plush, bluish-gray fur is lounging on a deep green velvet sofa.
-The cat is partially tucked under a multi-colored woven blanket.", "A British Shorthair cat with plush, bluish-gray fur is lounging on a deep green velvet sofa.
-The cat is partially tucked under a multi-colored woven blanket with fringed edges."
+    "A British Shorthair cat with plush, bluish-gray fur is lounging on a deep green velvet sofa. " "The cat is partially tucked under a multi-colored woven jumper.", "A British Shorthair cat with plush, bluish-gray fur is lounging on a deep green velvet sofa. " "The cat is partially tucked under a multi-colored woven blanket.", "A British Shorthair cat with plush, bluish-gray fur is lounging on a deep green velvet sofa. " "The cat is partially tucked under a multi-colored woven blanket with fringed edges."
 ]

 # Process inputs